Ashod/Now-Reading-Redux/README.md

 ## Upgrade ##

 1. Just to be safe than sorry, backup your database.
-1. Deactivate or delete any existing versions of `now-reading` or `now-reading-reloaded`.
+1. Deactivate any existing versions of `now-reading` or `now-reading-reloaded`.
 1. Install `now-reading-redux` as described below.
 1. Activate `now-reading-redux`.
 1. Your database will be updated and library restored as was previously.